 Some cats brought to Lollypop Farm just aren’t right for your typical home.
 These feline friends are happiest living primarily outdoors.
 Some may be nervous when confined while others may have litter box avoidance issues, but that doesn’t mean there isn’t a place for them in our community.
 If you have a barn, brewery, winery, stable, workshop, or warehouse you can save a life while receiving companionship and potentially expert, environmentally-friendly rodent control!

-Most of our available working cats will be Lone Rangers.
-Because we make every effort to place friendly, adoptable cats in great homes, it is less common for us to have Barn Buddies available for adoption.
-If you are looking to adopt a Barn Buddy, we encourage you to submit a questionnaire and indicate your preference.
-We will keep it on file and contact you when a Barn Buddy becomes available in the order in which your questionnaire is received.
-Both these types of working cats have some things in common: a need for a suitable shelter like a barn, shed, garage, or other building.
+We make a concerted effort to place friendly, adoptable cats in great homes, so it is not common for us to have working cats that are overly affectionate (at least right away!) available for adoption.
+If you have a preference regarding the personality of your working cat, please indicate that in our questionnaire.
+All working cats have some things in common: a need for a suitable shelter like a barn, shed, garage, or other building.
 They will need someone to feed and water them because they cannot survive on hunting alone, but don’t worry—feeding them will not reduce their inclination to hunt rodents.

 We look forward to working with you to offer this lifesaving program for cats with special placement needs.